Example of a good questionnaire: Learn all about it

 When you’re putting together your survey questions, you need to pay attention to every little detail.
 The biggest difference between good and bad questionnaire examples is usually how their questions are worded.

 First, you must make sure you use clear and unambiguous language.
-If your questions are poorly worded and can be interpreted in more than one way, you risk making errors that will lead to inaccurate results.
+If your questions are poorly worded and can be interpreted in more than one way, you risk making errors that can lead to inaccurate results.

 Besides using clear language, keep questions brief and to the point.
 Questions that are too long can cause confusion, are harder to answer, and more likely to be skipped, all of which risk creating the same errors previously mentioned.